FAQ

 Frequently Asked Questions

-24/7: All residents start at this level of care and are generally at this level of care the longest.
+When a resident first arrives they are expected to participate in group programming as well as their individual appointments with their psychiatrist, therapist, and other support staff.
+Medication administration is directly supervised by staff.
 Residents live in a house that is staffed around the clock with awake direct care professionals.
-Residents are expected to participate in group programming as well as their individual appointments with their psychiatrist, therapist, and other support staff.
-Medication administration is directly supervised by staff.
 Residents are also supported in pursuing Community Integration such as paid employment, volunteer work, or furthering their education.

-Step-Down: Once a resident has obtained 15-20 hours of consistent Community Integration and is actively participating in their clinical goals, they become eligible to transition to the Step-Down level of care.
-At this level of care, there is still staff support available 24/7, but residents are given more independence.
+Once a resident has obtained a minimum of 10-25 hours of consistent Community Integration and is actively participating in their clinical goals, there is a natural transition into a step-down level of care.
+At this stage in our continuum, there is still staff support available 24/7, and residents are given more independence.
 They may be able to use a personal vehicle, have more time in the community without staff present, remain in the house without staff present, self-administer medication, and create a modified daily schedule.

-The program is designed to move through the levels of care in order, however, residents often have to move back and forth between them as clinically indicated.
+This continuum of care is designed to help residents move naturally and thoughtfully towards independence.
+However, residents often have to move back and forth throughout the continuum as clinically indicated.
 After successfully completing the semi-independent level of care, a resident may be offered the option to transition to Supported Living.
 This is not considered residential treatment as the resident would obtain their own housing.
-They would be able to continue to see their clinical team at ClearView for a period of 6 months while they connect with other outpatient providers.
+They would be able to continue to see their clinical team at ClearView Communities for a period of 6 months while they connect with other outpatient providers.

-For the 24/7 level of care, the cost is between $17,000 per month.
-Step-Down is $13,000 per month and Semi-Independent is $9,000 per month.
-The Supported Living program costs $4,500 per month.
-All new residents start at the 24/7 level of care and must work through the program to transition to any lower level of care.
-This cost includes room and board, all clinical and support services, fees for community activities, etc. Not included in these costs are copays for medications and any copays for providers outside of ClearView (for example, a primary care physician or medical specialist). *Rates are effective from 1/1/24
+Our Residential Mental Health Treatment Program costs $22,500 per month.
+This all-inclusive self-pay cost includes room and board, all clinical and support services, fees for community activities, etc. Not included in these costs are copays for medications and laboratory fees, and any copays for providers outside of ClearView Communities (for example, a primary care physician or medical specialist).

 We generally serve younger adults, with an average age range of 18-35.
 However, we have had many residents over the age of 35 successfully complete the program as well.